Twitter Chat on #Untokening of Mobility Advocacy Explores Costs of Tokenization

 — SAAS Coalition (@SAActiveStreets) October 3, 2017

 And more likely than not, you are going to have to compete with others to be the most authentic or representative voice of your community, at some point, as Multicultural Communities for Mobility (MCM) notes.

-Which feeds into both the gatekeeping dynamic and the weird notion that one black, brown, queer, etc. voice or set of voices is all that needs to be heard from each group.
+The expectation on the part of more privileged advocates that there can be just one representative black, brown, queer, etc. voice or set of voices – or that just one is enough to make a program or project “diverse” – also helps elevate gatekeepers and shut out more radical perspectives.

 A3 Tokenism creates an environment requiring us to compete rather than collaborate with others who are being marginalized too. #Untokening